 If you’d like to learn more about the different variations of the deadlift and how to perform them you can check this article here:

-Compound movement: The Deadlift – everything you need to know
+Compound movement: The Deadlift

 7. Overhead Kettlebell Squat